Get the latest on our spring planning.

-To apply for an open (non-faculty) position, please submit a cover letter and resume to Aaron Young at email@example.com.
+To apply for an open (non-faculty) position, please submit a resume, letter of intent, salary history, and a list of professional references to santafe.jobs(at)sjc.edu.
 If you have questions, please contact the Human Resources Office at 505-984-6140.

 Information for Faculty Applicants

 Reports To: Vice President for Development and Alumi Relations

 Duties: The Director of Collegewide Annual Giving and Strategic Engagement will join St. John’s College at an exciting time.
 In 2018, the college launched Freeing Minds: A Campaign for St. John’s College.
 The goal of this comprehensive campaign is to raise $300 million by June 30, 2023, which is the most ambitious fundraising effort ever attempted by the college.
 The Campaign has raised $230 million which includes a $50 million challenge grant from the Barbara and Warren Winiarski Family Foundation.

 At the heart of Freeing Minds is the strategic decision to make the unique education offered by St. John’s College more affordable and accessible by lowering the published tuition by over 30%.
 The new financial model, supported by this ambitious campaign, has received widespread media attention, to include The New York Times, The Washington Post, and CNBC.